 'Honor Hazlet Heroes' Banner Program

 Visit our outdoor banner display called "Honor Hazlet Heroes" on display Memorial Day through Veterans Day in Veterans Park.
 Read the names of township men and women who are actively serving in the military, who have served honorably and who gave their lives in service.
-Banners may be purchased in the spring.

 Local Discount Program